 Companies offering English-speaking internships to international applicants will sometimes do the same thing, advertising their placements in the lead up to the summer break.
-Overall, early spring is a good time to start looking.
+Summer is a great time to complete an internship and gain real-world skills if you're not taking summer classes.
+Overall, early spring is an excellent time to start looking.

 These dorms will almost always be separated by gender.
 In this scheme, you will have a private bedroom with a small shared kitchen and a shared bathroom, usually with communal showers.